 It cannot be emphasized enough how important this is.
 Adoption isn’t something you can go into halfheartedly.
 Once you’re in — you’re in.
 Your future child and potential birth mother need your complete dedication to this process from the start.
 While it can’t be written into law, this is an essential requirement for adoption in Delaware or anywhere else.

 So, do you meet the requirements to adopt a child in Delaware?
-If you have more questions about adoption qualifications, or would like to start your adoption process today, you can call 1-800-ADOPTION to speak with an adoption professional.
+If you have more questions about adoption qualifications with our agency, or would like to start your adoption process today, you can call 1-800-ADOPTION to speak with an adoption professional.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.